 Happy Friday, my sweet readers!
 I have a treat for you today!
 Remember our friend Julia?
 Of course you do – we were just oo-ing and ah-ing over her new cookbook last week with this Massaged Kale Salad with Creamy Blueberry Vinaigrette!
 Well, she knows that things have been a little loco over here for me and offered to share a super fantabulous recipe with y’all today – how could I turn down that offer??
 So, without further adieu…here she is with her Paleo Strawberry Crumble!

 Well hello there, EYHOites!
 Julia here from The Roasted Root – reporting back to say hello!
 You may remember me from my guest posts on Gluten-free Cranberry Orange Muffins, and Apple Cinnamon Crock Pot Oatmeal.
 Our gal Stephie has also promoted both of my cookbooks right here, and has been a guest on my blog as well, so there has been a healthy amount of cross-pollination between EYHO and TRR.

 Stephie and I can both put away from serious dessert, which is why I thought I’d share a treat recipe with you today.
-I find summer fruit always makes amazing baked goods, so I whipped up a paleo-friendly, grain-free, naturally sweetened strawberry crumble.
+I find summer fruit always makes amazing baked goods, so I whipped up a grain-free, naturally sweetened, paleo strawberry crumble.
 This is officially the crumble that needs no occasion because the recipe is so easy to make, and it’s actually quite healthful.

 If you’re looking to serve more than 3 people, I would recommend doubling the recipe, because this dessert is so easy to dole out in large portions.
 Plus, crumbles make scrumptious leftovers, so when in doubt: double up.